-Professor Molk’s research focuses on issues of business law and organizational choice, as well as insurance law.
-His scholarship has been published or is forthcoming in the Iowa Law Review, University of Illinois Law Review, and UC Davis Law Review, among others, and it has been selected for presentation at the Stanford/Yale/Harvard Junior Faculty Forum.
-He teaches contracts, securities regulation, and insurance.
+Professor Molk’s research focuses on issues of organizational choice and design, law and finance, and insurance law.
+His scholarship has been published or is forthcoming in the Illinois Law Review, Minnesota Law Review, and Washington University Law Review, among others, and it has been selected for presentation at the Stanford/Yale/Harvard Junior Faculty Forum.
+He teaches contracts, securities regulation, corporations, and insurance.

 JD, Yale Law School

 - Where Nonprofits Incorporate and Why It Matters, 108 Iowa L. Rev. __ (forthcoming 2023)